 The study compared 15,523 cases to 62,092 control periods.
 Whilst positive associations were identified between chiropractic visits and strokes in patients less than 45 years old, there was no significant difference in risk estimates.
 For those aged 45 or over, there was no association at all between receiving chiropractic care and subsequently suffering a carotid artery stroke.
 The authors of the study concluded that the associations between chiropractic care and experiencing a stroke were likely a result of sufferers with early symptoms pursuing treatment prior to their strokes occurring.

-Morley Chiropractor offer a wide range of services to their patients in Leeds and the surrounding area.
-These include chiropractic manipulation, acupuncture, remedial massage, podiatry and Pilates.
+Morley Chiropractor offer a wide range of services to their patients in Leeds, Wakefield and Bradford and the surrounding area.
+These include chiropractic manipulation, acupuncture, remedial massage, and podiatry.
 To find out more about the treatments we offer or to book an appointment with one of our experienced team please get in touch today on 0113 238 369.